HUNcamper/tower-blocks/README.md

 - If a part of it isn't lined up well, the parts hanging off will be cut, making the game harder as it progresses.

 ### Compiling
-Tower Blocks was written in C#, using [Visual Studio](https://visualstudio.microsoft.com/), and uses [SDL2](https://github.com/flibitijibibo/SDL2-CS/) and the [4.6.1 .NET framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981).
+Tower Blocks was written in C#, using [Visual Studio](https://visualstudio.microsoft.com/), uses [SDL2](https://github.com/flibitijibibo/SDL2-CS/) and the [4.6.1 .NET framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981).
 To access the full project, open **tower-blocks.sln**

 ### Full code documentation: